 Obviously, as it’s a dish for breakfast, I’ve made it with red grape juice.
 Only the flavours are the same as the one of mulled wine.
 To give it a boozy feel, I’ve added a couple of drops of Brandy flavouring.
 It adds to the taste, but the oats are delicious without this flavouring too.
 As before, I’ve used a shop-bough mix of flavours for mulled wine.
 I have another pack in the cupboard, so it would be pointless to mix my own spices for the mulled wine.

-Ingredients for 2 bowls of oats:
+Ingredients for 2 bowls of Mulled Wine Overnight Oats:

 – 150g oats